strangewarp/Exolith/README.md

-# Exolith
+# Tegnesten
-Firmware for the ATMEGA328-based Exolith project (in development).
+Firmware for the ATMEGA328-based Tegnesten project (in development).